Perimenopause Mood Swings: Why You Feel Off

 Therapy, Specifically with Someone Who Understands Hormones

-Honest Conversations with My Partner
+Honest Conversations with Your Partner

 Tools That Help in the Moment